vasistalodagala/whisper-finetune/README.md

 pip install -r requirements.txt
 ```

 In order to push your model to huggingface, you would need to login using the command line interface.
 Also, `git-lfs` would need to be installed to push large model files.
-The following commands should help in this regard:
+Executing the following commands should help in this regard:
 ```bash
 sudo apt-get install git-lfs
 huggingface-cli login
 ```

 ## Data Preparation for custom datasets